CERTCC/SSVC/doc/md_src_files/058_coordination.md

  - The analyst's professional colleagues consider the report to be not credible.
  - The report consists of mostly raw tool output.
 Fuzz testing outputs are not vulnerability reports.
  - The report lacks sufficient detail for someone to reproduce the vulnerability.
- - The report is just a link to a video or set of images, or lacks written detail while claiming "it's all in the video".
+ - The report is just a link to a video or set of images, or lacks written detail while claiming “it's all in the video”.
 Imagery should support a written description, not replace it.
  - The report describes a bug with no discernible security impact.
  - The report fails to describe an attack scenario, and none is obvious.